One Piece season 2

-The season initially ran from March 21 through August 19, 2001 on Fuji Television in Japan.
 In Video Research's audience measurements in the Kantō region, these initial airings received household ratings ranging from 12.5 to 17.2, which earned every episode a place in Video Research's weekly Top 10 ranking of anime shows.
 Avex Entertainment released the season's episodes on VHS in five compilations, and on DVD in six compilations, each containing three episodes, between April 3 and September 4, 2002.
 In the English language adaptation of the series by former licensee 4Kids Entertainment, the season's 16 episodes were cut down to a mere four.
-They were first aired from July 30 though August 20, 2005 by the Fox Broadcasting Company as part of its Fox Box programing block.
+They were first aired from July 30 though August 20, 2005 by the Fox Broadcasting Company as part of its FoxBox programing block.
 The series' new licensee, Funimation, released the season's episodes as part of their fifth and sixth uncut DVD compilations on June 30 and August 25, 2009.

 Toei Animation's version makes use of four pieces of theme music (same amount from the previous season): one opening theme and three ending themes.
 The opening theme is "Believe" by Folder5 in Japanese and Meredith McCoy in English.
 The ending themes are "Run!
 Run!
 Run!" by Maki Otsuki in Japanese and Caitlin Glass in English for the first two episodes of the season, lit.
 "I Am Right Here!" (私がいるよ, "Watashi ga Iru Yo") by Tomato Cube in Japanese and Leah Clark in English was used from the third episode to episode 12 and lit.
 "That's a Fact!" (しょうちのすけ, "Shouchi no Suke") by Shōjo Suitei in Japanese and Stephanie Young in English for the last four episodes of the season.
 4Kids Entertainment used original theme music in their adaptation, while Funimation Entertainment opted for English language versions of the theme music pieces used by Toei Animation.